maykoala/auto-dynamic-form/Readme.md

 You can config form's layout, wrapperCol, labelCol, and colon here.

 ### Dynamic
-The keyword **requires** is used here to define dependencies between elements.
+The keyword **requires** is used to define dependencies between elements.
 If one element A requires the other one B, which means we could see A only when B meets the requirement.
 Now we support requirement keywords: $in, $or, $exist, $nonExist, $nonEmpty.

 ### Easyyyy
 Auto-dynamic-form uses [Ant Design](https://ant.design) as the basic UI, that's to say you can customize elements almost the same as in [Ant Design](https://ant.design).
 For example, you can set an element to different types: text, number, password, textarea, date (standing for datepicker), switch, radio and so on.